 An illustration of the Northern reefs & wrecks.
 We will move towards Sharm El-Sheikh were most of the dives will take place

-Eventually it was time to start the yacht’s engine and get into the open water of the Red Sea.
-We’ve left the harbour just after sunrise – the weather was much brighter and we were hopeful to have a smooth journey!
+Finally it was time to start the yacht’s engine and get into the open water of the Red Sea.
+We left the harbour just after sunrise – the weather was much brighter than yesterday and we were hopeful of a smooth journey!

-I was happy that there was less wind today – which meant less chance of getting seasick!
-The crew informed us that we will not experience perfect weather on our trip, but that the first three days will be quite all right with just a light wind.
-On Tuesday the wind will get stronger and we might be in for a “bumpy ride” …
+I was glad that there was less wind today – which meant less chance of getting seasick!
+The crew informed us that we would not experience perfect weather on our trip, but that the first three days would be perfectly fine with just a light breeze.
+On Tuesday, the wind will pick up and we may have a “bumpy ride”…

 Hurghada disappearing in the distance

-There will be about 3 to 4 dives every day (of which one will be a night dive).
-Today, there will be three dives of which the first one will be a “check dive”.
-On this dive, the dive instructor will use the opportunity to determine the capability of all divers.
-At the same time, the divers will get familiar with the environment and ensure that all their equipment is in working condition.
+There will be 3 to 4 dives each day (one of which will be a night dive).
+Today there will be three dives, the first of which will be a “check dive”.
+On this dive the dive instructor will use the opportunity to assess the ability of all divers.
+At the same time, the divers will familiarise themselves with the environment and ensure that all their equipment is in working order.

-On our way to the first dive spot, we’ve assembled on the deck to get some emergency/safety briefing … it was good to know where the life jackets were!
+On the way to the first dive site we gathered on deck to get emergency/safety briefings … it was good to know where the life jackets were!

-As we’ve stopped at the first dive spot – Poseidon Reef – I’ve looked over the yacht’s handrail and were amazingly surprised with the color of the water!
-It was such a bright turquoise-blue color and you could literally see the reef below.
+When we anchored at the first dive site – Poseidon Reef – I looked over the yacht’s rail and was incredibly surprised at the colour of the water!
+It was such a bright turquoise blue and you could literally see the reef down below.

-Before each dive, everybody gets together in order for the dive instructor or dive master to supply them with information about the dive sight.
-Although I was not diving, it was quite interesting to join these sessions and listen to what the divers might possibly experience on their dives.
-I was also fascinated by the history of the wrecks on the occasion that they were diving these.
+Before each dive, everyone gathered together so that the dive instructor or dive master could provide them with information about the dive attractions.
+Although I did not dive, it was interesting to join these sessions and listen to what the divers might experience on their dives.
+I was also fascinated by the history of the wrecks on the occasion that they would dive these sites.